Steps to Copy Stored Procedure From One Server to Another Server

 Automated Way to Copy Stored Procedure From One Server to Another

 The process of copying stored procedures from one SQL Server to another Server is no longer complicated or time-consuming.
-With the help of SQL Recovery software, you can migrate all database objects including tables, functions, Stored procedures, views, triggers, etc. from one Server to another server in just a few simple clicks.
+With the help of SysTools SQL Server Migration Tool, you can migrate all database objects including tables, functions, Stored procedures, views, triggers, etc. from one Server to another server in just a few simple clicks.

 The software provides a clear picture of all the database objects on its intuitive interface.
 Moreover, the permanently deleted data items are displayed in Red color, so that it can be easily placeable by the users.
-It also gives an option to transfer the SQL database objects to an existing database or as a new database.
+It also gives an option to transfer the SQL database objects to an existing database or as a new database in the same machine or a server network.
 Moreover, the graphical user interface of the tool is simple and easy to use that every user can easily use it without any hurdle.

 Let’s see the working of the software